himanshuB2/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_1/Lesson_1_Get_Your_Local_Ethereum_Network_Running.md

 Go ahead and delete the file `sample-test.js` under `test`.
 Also, delete `sample-script.js` under `scripts`.
 Then, delete `Greeter.sol` under `contracts`.
 Don't delete the actual folders!

+If using npx, you might want to run `npx hardhat clean` to be extra sure that all the necessary files are removed.

 🚨 Before you click "Next Lesson"
 -------------------------------------------